alfski/ViewSyncEffect/README.md

 * todo: I think there's cleanups around when/where the slave and master camera needs to be set.
 It may be doing more work than it needs to.

-* todo: smarter relayer, that resends current camera pov.
+* todo: smarter relayer, that resends current camera pov on request from a slave start.

 * todo: look at websocket-enabling "dat.gui.js"

-* note: for potree could for a LOD based on reported fps, to smooth out jitter between slaves.
+* note: potree could benefit from a LOD setting based on a preferred fps.
+To help smooth jitter between slaves.

 * note: in lgpompei.html I disabled the Skybox to give better visual contrast.